leblancfg/autocrop/README.md

     usage: autocrop [-h] [-v] [--no-confirm] [-n] [-i INPUT] [-o OUTPUT] [-r REJECT] [-w WIDTH] [-H HEIGHT] [--facePercent FACEPERCENT]
                     [-e EXTENSION]
+                    [source]

-    Automatically crops faces from batches of pictures
+    Automatically crops faces from pictures

     options:
+      source                Image file, image directory, or '-' to read image bytes from stdin.
+Directory input requires --output.
       -h, --help            Show this help message and exit -v, --version         Show program's version number and exit --no-confirm, --skip-prompt
                             Bypass any confirmation prompts
       -n, --no-resize       Do not resize images to the specified width and height, but instead use the original image's pixels.
       -i, --input INPUT
-                            Folder where images to crop are located.
-Default: current working directory -o, -p, --output, --path OUTPUT
+                            Image file or folder where images to crop are located.
+Use '-' to read image bytes from stdin.
-                            Folder where cropped images will be moved to.
-Default: current working directory, meaning images are cropped in place.
+      -o, -p, --output, --path OUTPUT
+                            Output file for a single input image, or output directory for directory input.
+If omitted for a single image, cropped image bytes are written to stdout.
       -r, --reject REJECT
-                            Folder where images that could not be cropped will be moved to.
-Default: current working directory, meaning images that are not cropped will be left in place.
+                            Folder where images that could not be cropped will be moved to in directory mode.
       -w, --width WIDTH
                             Width of cropped files in px.
 Default=500 -H, --height HEIGHT